FoalTS/foal/docs/authentication-and-access-control/administrators-and-roles.md

 # Administrators and Roles

+> You are reading the documentation for version 2 of FoalTS.
+Instructions for upgrading to this version are available [here](../upgrade-to-v2/index.md).
+The old documentation can be found [here](https://github.com/FoalTS/foal/tree/v1/docs).

 In simple applications, access control can be managed with static roles or even with an `isAdmin` column in the simplest cases.

 ## Admin and Non-Admins